Fiercely divided House kicks Greene off both her committees - WTMJ

 WASHINGTON (AP) — A fiercely divided House has tossed Rep. Marjorie Taylor Greene off both her committees, an unprecedented punishment that Democrats said she’d earned by spreading hateful and violent conspiracy theories.

-Underscoring the political vise her inflammatory commentary has clamped her party into, nearly all Republicans voted against the Democratic move Thursday but none defended her lengthy history of outrageous social media posts.
+Underscoring the political vise her inflammatory commentary has clamped her party into, all but 11 Republicans voted against the Democratic move Thursday but none spoke in defense of her lengthy history of outrageous social media posts.

 Yet in a riveting moment, the freshman Republican from a deep-red corner of Georgia took to the House floor on her own behalf.
 She offered a mixture of backpedaling and finger-pointing as she wore a dark mask emblazoned with the words “FREE SPEECH.”